zooniverse/panoptes-cli/README.md

 ### Importing iNaturalist observations

-Importing iNaturalist observations to the Zooniverse as subjects is possible via an API endpoint.
+Importing iNaturalist observations to the Zooniverse as subjects is possible via an API endpoint, which is accessible via this client.

+This command initiates a background job on the Zooniverse platform to import Observations.
+The request will return a 200 upon success, and the import will begin as the Zooniverse and iNaturalist APIs talk to each other.
+Once the command is issued, the work is being done remotely and you can refresh the subject set in the project builder to check its progress.
+The authenticated user will receive an email when this job is completed; you don't have to keep the terminal open.

+This command imports “verifiable” observations, which  according to the iNat docs means “observations with a quality_grade of either `needs_id` or `research`."
 Project owners and collaborators can use this CLI to send a request to begin that import process:

 ```
 # Requires an iNaturalist taxon id and a Zooniverse subject set (both integers).
 This will import all observations for that taxon id.